achakra21/Dagger2-Android-Kotlin/README.md

 # Dagger2-Android-Kotlin
-I will demonstrated how dagger-2 works
+I have demonstrated how dagger-2 works

 Here i have implemented
 1. Component